oVirt/ovirt-site/source/develop/release-management/features/virt/headless-vm.html.md

     DELETE  ..api/vms/\<vm-id\>/graphicsconsoles/\<console-id\>

-    while \<console-id\> is the ID of the graphic console you want to remove (spice or vnc).
+    while \<console-id\> is the ID of the graphics console you wish to remove (Spice or VNC).

-    When last graphic console is removed - the VM becomes Headless
+    When the last graphics console is removed - the VM becomes Headless

-2. In case an existing VM or Template or Instance-Type is Headless and you want to change it to non-Headless, you just need to add a graphic device for this entity by calling the following APIs:
+2. In case an existing VM or Template or Instance-Type is Headless and you wish to change it to non-Headless, you need to add a graphics cosnole device for this entity by calling the following APIs:

     POST  ..api/instancetypes/\<instancetype-id\>/graphicsconsoles